 Nevertheless, if respectable mentions of universal access, public domain, open source and free software and information models gave rise to a sense of optimism, the Tunis Summit, while reaffirming the Geneva Declaration and Plan of Action, managed to sideline the issues involved.
 Consideration of the IP issue was largely dealt with at fringe meetings organised by civil society groups.
-Civil society groups were disappointed by the actual lack of any considered attention to key issues.
+A brief statement was made at the summit itself by the Director of IP Justice (IP Justice 2005).
+However, civil society groups were disappointed by the actual lack of any considered attention to key issues.
 Even Geneva Summit documents are replete with the importance of the need to protect intellectual property in order to promote innovation and creativity:

 42. Intellectual Property protection is important to encourage innovation and creativity in the Information Society; similarly, the wide dissemination, diffusion, and sharing of knowledge is important to encourage innovation and creativity.
 Facilitating meaningful participation by all in intellectual property issues and knowledge sharing through full awareness and capacity building is a fundamental part of an inclusive Information Society.